directus/guides/get-started-building-a-vue-website-with-directus/index.md

 Vue is an [incrementally adoptable library](https://v3.vuejs.org/guide/introduction.html#what-is-vue-js) for extending your existing site as well as building Single-page Applications (SPAs).
 Some frameworks built on Vue also allow Server Side rendering and static site generation (e.g. Nuxt.js).
 We have also provided examples alongside this one for [Nuxt.js](https://github.com/directus/examples/tree/main/nuxtjs).

-Also, please note the Directus JavaScript SDK is pulled in under ``examples > vue > src > services > directus.js`.
-If you're interested, [see the `directus.js` file on Github](https://github.com/directus/examples/blob/main/vue/src/services/directus.js) and read more in the [Directus SDK Documentation](https://docs.directus.io/reference/sdk/).
+Also, please note the Directus JavaScript SDK is pulled in under `examples > vue > src > services > directus.js`.
+If you're interested, [see the `directus.js` file on GitHub](https://github.com/directus/examples/blob/main/vue/src/services/directus.js) and read more in the [Directus SDK Documentation](https://docs.directus.io/reference/sdk/).

 ## Authentication